LeanerCloud/AutoSpotting/FAQ.md

 You can set an absolute number or a percentage of the total capacity, also using tags set on each group.

-For more information about these tags, please refer to the Gettins Started guide.
+For more information about these tags, please refer to the Getting Started guide.

 ## What does it mean "compatible"?